smith-scram-lab/Scram-Flexiv/docs/safety/safety_protocol.md

    - Regularly **check the gripper** for wear and tear.
    - Ensure the gripper **releases any objects** it is holding before **shutting down the robot** to prevent damage to both the gripper and the objects.

+## Auto Mode Safety

+### Importance of Abiding by Auto-Mode Safety Protocol
+Adhering to the auto-mode safety protocols is crucial for several reasons:
+   - **Preventing Accidents**: Auto-mode allows the robot to operate autonomously and at full speed, which increases the risk of accidents if proper precautions are not taken.
+Ensuring the area is clear and using safety barriers helps prevent unintended collisions.
+   - **Quick Response to Errors**: Continuous monitoring and easy access to the emergency stop ensure that any errors or unexpected behaviors can be quickly addressed, minimizing potential damage and ensuring operator safety.
+   -
+1. **Pre-Check**:
+   - **Ensure the work area** is clear of any **obstacles** and personnel before initiating auto-mode.
+   - **Verify** that the robot's programmed path does not interfere with any objects or barriers.

+2. **Use Safety Barriers**:
+   - **Implement safety barriers** or **light curtains** around the robot's operating area to prevent unauthorized access during auto-mode operations.

+3. **Monitoring**:
+   - **Continuously monitor** the robot during auto-mode to quickly respond to any errors or unexpected behaviors.
+   - Have an **operator present** who is familiar with the emergency stop procedures.

+4. **Emergency Stop**:
+   - **Ensure the emergency stop button** is easily accessible at all times and test it regularly.
+   - **Train all operators** on how to engage the emergency stop if an issue arises during auto-mode.

 ## Maintenance and Inspection
 1. **Regular Inspections**:
    - Conduct regular **inspections** of the robot, gripper, and associated equipment to check for signs of **wear**, **damage**, or **malfunction**.